kstenschke/xmchord/README.md

-Shell scripts can detect whether an application is running already and using e.g. [wmctrl](http://tripie.sweb.cz/utils/wmctrl/), bring a respective window onto the active workspace, or launch the application.
+Shell scripts can detect whether an application is running already and using e.g. [wmctrl](http://tripie.sweb.cz/utils/wmctrl/), bring a respective window onto the active workspace, or launch the application (similar to the behavior on Mac OS).

 ```bash
 #!/bin/bash